huiwenzh/cell-to-cell-variability-changes-in-ageing/README.md

 # Cell-to-cell variability changes in complex biological processes like differentiationa and ageing

-## This repository include the scripts to generate for paper:
+## This repository include the scripts to generate figures for paper:
-We used the **Tabula Muris Senis** dataset to perform a systematic evaluation of 14 cell-to-cell variability metrics that are generic or transcriptomic-data specific and demonstrated the significant impact of cell-to-cell variability changes during the B lymphocytes differentiaion processes and ageing.
+We used the **Tabula Muris Senis** dataset to perform a systematic evaluation of 14 cell-to-cell variability metrics that are either generic or transcriptomic-data specific and demonstrated the significant impact of cell-to-cell variability changes during the B lymphocytes differentiaion processes and ageing.

 ### Data accesses
 **Tabula muris sensis Marrow datasets**